Get Help Fighting Vandalism Charges From A Skilled San Diego Defense Attorney

 The conditions of a felony vandalism charge include:

-• Alleged involvement with street gang activities (warrants a strike under California’s three-strikes law)
+- Alleged involvement with street gang activities (warrants a strike under California’s three-strikes law).

-• Malicious defacing, damage or destruction to somebody else’s private or business property without permission
+- Malicious defacing, damage or destruction to somebody else’s private or business property without permission.

-Extreme damage and repeated offenses are penalized with jail or prison times and fines up to $10,000.
+Extreme damage and repeated offenses are penalized with jail or prison time and fines up to $10,000.
 Special probation conditions apply to tagging and graffiti offenses, including paying for repairs to damaged property and mandatory participation in a graffiti cleanup program.

-Get Solid Defense
+Get Solid Defense From A San Diego Vandalism Attorney